dhurlburtusa/shortcuts/javascript/javascript-project-notes.md

 * `mkdir my-project && cd my-project`
 * `git flow init`<sup>†</sup>
-  + Use all defaults except `v` for the version tag prefix.
+  + Use all defaults except `production` for production branch and optionally `v` for the version tag prefix.
 * Add a `package.json` file:
   + Do one of:
     - `yarn init`